Lewis Stevenson (Scottish footballer): Hibernian

 During the 2015 close season, Stevenson signed a new two-year contract with Hibs.
 He was part of the Hibs team that won the 2015–16 Scottish Cup, defeating Rangers 3–2 in the final.
 In doing so, he became the first player to win both Scottish national cup competitions with Hibernian.
 After helping the team win promotion in 2016–17, he signed a two-year contract with Hibs in May 2017.
 Stevenson was also awarded a testimonial match, played against Sunderland in July 2017.

 In November 2018, his contract with Hibs was extended to the end of the 2020–21 season.
 He was voted Hibs' Supporters' Association Player of the Year in 2018–19, and He has twice been voted Young Player of the Year in the past and received a Special Recognition award in 2014 by the Association.
 On 11 January 2021, Stevenson made his 500th competitive appearance for Hibs.
 A limited edition shirt was released to mark this landmark, with proceeds going to the Hanlon Stevenson Foundation.
 In January 2021, Stevenson agreed to a new contract with Hibs that is due to run until the summer of 2022.

 In November 2021, Stevenson agreed to extend his contract with Hibernian to the end of the 2022–23 season.
 During that season, he set a new club record for league games played, as he made his 450th appearance in a 1–0 win at St Mirren on 4 February 2023.
+Stevenson scored his first goal for Hibs in almost five years during a 1–1 draw at St Johnstone on 22 April 2023.
+The goal, which helped Hibs secure a place in the top half of the 2022–23 Scottish Premiership table, was Stevenson's tenth in 588 appearances for Hibs.

+Stevenson signed another contract with Hibs in May 2023, a one-year agreement for the 2023–24 season.
+Hibs announced in May 2024 that Stevenson, along with long-serving teammate Paul Hanlon, would be leaving the club at the end of the season.
+He made his 600th competitive appearance for Hibs on 15 May, in a 3–0 win against Motherwell.

+Raith Rovers

+Following his release by Hibs, Stevenson signed a two-year contract with his hometown club Raith Rovers on 30 May 2024.

-International
+International career

 Stevenson played eight times for the Scotland under-21 team between August 2007 and November 2008.

 On 14 May 2018, aged 30, Stevenson was called up to the Scotland senior squad for the first time.
 He made his full Scotland debut on 29 May 2018, in a 2–0 defeat to Peru.